 After the National Security Innovation Network’s 5G Pitch Competition, four startup teams were selected to demonstrate prototypes at the 5G Demo Day, which was hosted by US Ignite in partnership with SoCal TechBridge and Verizon.
 The following four teams showed prototypes that solved operational challenges in areas like transportation logistics and energy infrastructure using 5G.

 - vRotors developed a real-time platform where users can remotely pilot drones or robots.
 This telemetry-driven mixed reality platform would enable human-machine collaboration.

 - GenXComm showcased their TrueRelay 5G Mesh Node Relay Solution that provides multiple advantages for CONUS facility and expeditionary deployments.

-- Omnispace demonstrated their 5G non-terrestrial network (NTN) solution that will deliver 5G connectivity on a global scale.
+- Omnispace demonstrated their 5G non-terrestrial network (NTN) solution to deliver 5G connectivity globally.

 - COMSovereign showed off their 5G application which features a tethered drone that enables isolated operations with no backhaul.

 Two automated vehicles (AV) were used to deliver packages over a fixed, two-mile, mixed traffic route on MCAS Miramar over a 90-day period.
 The pilot provided direct exposure and insights on how AVs operate for personnel living and working on the installation.
 This project marked the first-ever delivery application for an AV on a DoD facility.

 Military operations sometimes need to use untrusted networks, therefore it is important to minimize the exploitation of the information passed on by end-user devices, like cell phones.
 Recognizing this, the Office of the Undersecretary of Defense for Research and Engineering contracted the Idaho National Laboratory (INL) to analyze and develop tools and techniques that mitigate this security risk in the Spectrum Camouflaged Autonomous Mobility Operations (CAMO) Project.